ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Abilities**

-Saponificare wander around the action, and each of it's heads will choose one of threes attack every 4 seconds.
+Saponificare wander around the action, and each of it's heads will choose one of three attacks every 4 seconds.

 It may %%at**Rinse**++% for 2 seconds, spraying a ranged beam of water that applies a stacking 1 light DoT every third-second exposed.
 Any amount of this debuff causes Avnlyla to heal all enemies around her for 5x the damage she takes, and lasts 5 seconds